ba-st/Community/docs/CodingStandards.md

   ```
   - If the pull request cannot be fast-forwarded use the `Merge pull request` button on the GitHub web interface.

-If the changes breaks the backwards compatibility:
+If the changes break backwards compatibility:
 - Create the new major branch
 ```
 git checkout release-candidate